 Students will be introduced to strategies for effective composition, professional correspondence, theme writing, and utilizing creative composition in ministry.
 Students are given resources for answering their questions about punctuation, mechanics, usage, parts of speech, and sentence structure.
 Students will also learn how to define plagiarism, cite sources, and format a well-documented paper according to the Turabian Style Manual.
-Tutorial on accessing ATLA and online databases also will be given.
+Tutorials on accessing ATLA and online databases also will be given.

-This course is pre-requisite for ENG201 College Research and Writing.
+This course is a prerequisite for ENG 201 College Research and Writing.